CS2 Stats Tracker: How to Actually Use Your Data to Rank Up

 Log which map was played in every session.
 After 30 games you'll likely see something like:

-At that point, you have two choices: dedicate practice time to Inferno, or ban it every time possible.
+At that point, you have two choices: dedicate practice time to Inferno (DM, workshop maps, watching demos), or ban it every time possible.
+Both are valid.
+But you can't make this choice without the data.

 Start Tracking Today

+The difference between hardstuck players and improving players isn't mechanical skill — it's systematic self-awareness.
 PeakGG lets you log CS2 sessions in 30 seconds — map, result, rating, and how you felt.
-After 2 weeks you'll have a clear picture of where your LP is going.
+After 2 weeks you'll have a clear, data-backed picture of exactly where your LP is going and what to fix.